Product Sorting Services

 Regulated and safety-critical products

-Zurich operates through a global network of qualified inspectors and operators, enabling containment services to be delivered close to production and consolidation locations.
+Zurich Inspection operates through a global network of qualified inspectors and sorting teams, enabling product sorting and quality containment support close to factories, warehouses, consolidation hubs, ports, and customer receiving locations.

 World map coverage